 3. Multiple investments to satisfy a requirement.
 If there are multiple alternatives that would meet a regulation or possibly a safety issue, then you want the investment with the lowest lifetime cost.
 The choice would be the alternative that has a negative NPV closest to zero.

 The answer to this question is maybe.
 The IRR Calculator may give a clearer picture of an investment’s financial benefits.
 This is especially true when comparing projects with different lives.
 Although adjustments can be made to the NPV calculation to account for the unequal lives, the analysis is much more straight forward when using an IRR calculation.
 When you see the IRR results as a percentage return the value of an investment may be more intuitively obvious.
 However, the IRR may show unexpected results.
 Therefore, it is a good practice to evaluate an investment using both techniques.

 You will see two series of cash flows.
-The first column or series is an example.
-The second column is where you can enter numbers to analyze.
+Each series of cash flows support the net present value results at the bottom.
 To obtain a NPV for your cash flows, you need to supply the actual cash flows from each project.
 You will also need to supply the discount rate.
 Be sure to clear out the numbers to zero for the years not needed.
 The year column can be changed by just changing the first year.
 Play close attention to the numbers that you put into your analysis.
 You don't want the expression "Garbage in, garbage out." to apply to an analysis that you are using to make an important business decision.
-For a more in depth explanation of how to use the calculator, watch the video below.

-Listed below are a few possible applications that you might use this business software for:
+Listed below are a few possible applications that you might use NPV analysis:

 Once you have used the NPV calculator to calculate net present value for your projects, you can make a rational decision about which project is most economical for your situation.